 1889 Salford Archives shows that in 1889 plans were submitted to erect new outbuildings and a toolshed, designed by Manchester architects Maxwell and Tuke.

-1902 When William Hinmers died a widow in 1902, only his 50 year old daughter Maria was still living with him at Cleveland House, along with four servants.
+1902 When William Hinmers died a widower in 1902, only his 50 year old daughter Maria was still living with him at Cleveland House, along with four servants.
 Maria was to move a little way along the road to The Limes at no.56.

 1906 No-one is listed in the trade directories as living at Cleveland House in 1904 or 1905.
 By 1906 the house was home to the family of James Higson, master painter and decorator.
 He was also a Salford Councillor and a JP.
 James would live there for the next 20 years.
 Salford born James Higson (1862-1933) was a third generation decorator who had grown up on Liverpool Street.
 He must have made a good living.
 He had lived at The Crescent and at Bolton Road.
 In 1901 he was at 41, Eccles Old Road.
 This is part of a substantial three storey terrace, once known as Mount Agar, which still stands today as nos.
 57-65 Eccles Old Road.
 James Higson acquired Cleveland House at around 44 years of age.